 “Every employer should provide appropriate first aid equipment to allow first aid to be given in an emergency.
 Regulations apply to all workplaces including those with five or less employees and the self-employed.
 Provision should also be made for those who travel as part of their job.”

-The Health and Safety Executive also make suggestions for workplaces of minimum kit contents.
+The Health and Safety Executive also suggest the minimum contents a workplace should have.
 However, these are widely considered to be out of date, having not been updated for over 30 years.

-A new British Standard First Aid Kit was introduced in 2011 with items to suit modern-day workplaces.
+In 2011, a new British Standard First Aid Kit was with items to suit modern-day workplaces.

 Workplace First Aid Kits Management